moorts/silver-octo-doodle/README.md

 # Silver octo doodle

 This is the home of the one and only silver octo doodle.
-Fuck.
+Yeah.